clszzyh/flexflow/README.md

   @moduledoc false

   defmodule Uncertified do
-    use Flexflow.Node, version: 1
+    use Flexflow.Node
     @impl true
     def name, do: :uncertified
   end

   defmodule Certified do
-    use Flexflow.Node, version: 1
+    use Flexflow.Node
     @impl true
     def name, do: :certified
   end

   defmodule Rejected do
-    use Flexflow.Node, version: 1
+    use Flexflow.Node
     @impl true
     def name, do: :rejected
   end

   defmodule Canceled do
-    use Flexflow.Node, version: 1
+    use Flexflow.Node
     @impl true
     def name, do: :canceled
   end